 These are my dietitian approved ingredients that are my favorites both taste and nutrition wise.
-However, customize it however you like.
+However, customize your barley fried rice however you like.
 It’s a great fridge cleaner recipe, so use what you have already to prevent food waste in your kitchen.
+But first off, let’s cover this underrated grain: Barley!

 Oil – Use cooking oil that can tolerate high heat.
 I use heart healthy canola oil.